viddotech/videoalchemy/docs/compose-file-references.md

 ## Tasks

 The `tasks` attribute is a list of tasks to be executed.
-Each task specifies the command to run, the inputs, outputs, and any codecs or filters to apply.
+Each task specifies the command to run, the inputs, outputs, and any streams or filters to apply.

 ### Task Parameters